 Willa attended the University of North Carolina School of the Arts her senior year of high school, where she studied with Ida Bieler and Sarah Johnson.

-In November 2019 Willa released a solo album entitled "Ask Me Why" with jazz pianist Sterling Cozza and jazz trumpet player Nathan Kay.
+In November 2019 Willa released an impromptu solo album entitled "Ask Me Why" with jazz pianist Sterling Cozza and jazz trumpet player Nathan Kay.

-Willa is a founding member of Copper Hill, the Rochester folk-art band formed in 2017.
+Willa is a founding member of Copper Hill, the Rochester folk band formed in 2017.

 A North Carolina native, Willa grew up playing Celtic and Old-Time music with her family.
 For over a decade she played with her father, sister, and friend in the Celtic group The Forget-Me-Nots, who performed across western North Carolina, most notably at the roots music festival, Merlefest.